Air Source Heat Pump for a Bungalow: Why They're Ideal

 Insulation: Especially Important for Bungalows

-- Cavity wall insulation: If you have unfilled cavities, getting them insulated is essential.
+- Cavity wall insulation: Essential if unfilled.
 Cost: £400-1,200.
-Impact: reduces heat demand by 20-30%.
+Reduces heat demand by 20-30%.

 - Floor insulation: Many bungalows have suspended timber floors.
-Insulating the void beneath reduces heat loss through the floor.
-Cost: £1,000-2,500 (depends on access).
-Impact: reduces heat demand by 5-15%.
+Cost: £1,000-2,500.
+Reduces heat demand by 5-15%.

 - Draught-proofing: Simple and cheap.
 Cost: £100-250.
-Impact: modest but worthwhile, especially around doors and windows.

 Dormer Bungalows: A Special Case